 Kidneys are part of the human urinary system.
 On either side of the spine, these two bean-shaped organs lay below the rib cage.
-They remove toxins from the blood and replace it with filtered and nutrient-rich blood to the bloodstream.
+They remove toxins from the blood and replace them with filtered and nutrient-rich blood to the bloodstream.
 The extra water and waste make urine, moving from the kidneys into the bladder.
 The kidneys also help regulate blood pressure.
 Kidneys filter your blood by eliminating waste and excess water, producing urine.

 Dialysis is a type of treatment that replicates the functions of healthy kidneys.
 It is required when your kidneys are no longer capable of fulfilling your body’s requirements.